CoriBeemish/CS3304-Data-Structures/README.md

 # CS3304: Data Structures
-All of my homework assignments and labs from my data structures class.
+All of my homework assignments and labs from my data structures class, with addtionally revisions to make sure they are all correct.

 Labs that need to be revised:
 - ~~Lab 1~~